Dean Delany: Return to Shelbourne

 On 7 March 2008, Delany played his first match for Shelbourne since 2006 in a 0–0 draw against Dundalk.
 He played in all 36 of Shelbourne's league matches in his first season back with the club.
-He helped the "Reds" concede the fewest goals in the First Division, just 25, securing his position in Division 1 Team of the Year.
-Shelbourne were narrowly denied promotion after a goal in the last minute of added-time in the final league game against Limerick gave Dundalk the First Division Championship and the accompanying promotion to the Premier Division.
+He helped the "Reds" concede the fewest goals in the First Division, just 25, securing his position in the Division 1 Team of the Year.
+Shelbourne were narrowly denied promotion after a goal in the last minute of added time in the final league game against Limerick gave Dundalk the First Division Championship and the accompanying promotion to the Premier Division.

 Delany was yet again Shelbourne's first-choice goalkeeper in 2009, playing in all but one league match and winning a place on the PFAI First Division Team of the Year.
 The "Shels" finished runners-up in the league and qualified for a promotion play-off with Sporting Fingal, which Fingal won 2–1, a slight consolation for him that year was that he was again voted in division 1 Team of the Year.
 The following season Delany fended off competition from Steve Williams and kept goal as the club won the 2010 Leinster Senior Cup; he kept a clean sheet in the final against Bray Wanderers.
 He retained his first-team place in 2011 ahead of new signing Paul Skinner, as the "Reds" won promotion as First Division runners-up; the league was extremely tight, as just three points separated the top four teams.
 He also played in the FAI Cup final at the Aviva Stadium, where his side lost out to Sligo Rovers in the penalty shoot-out following a 1–1 draw.